netobserv/network-observability-operator/README.md

 - Loki (`spec.loki`): configure here how to reach Loki.
 The default values match the Loki quick install paths mentioned in the _Getting Started_ section, but you may have to configure differently if you used another installation method.

-- Kafka (`spec.kafka`): _experimental_ - when enabled, integrate the flow collection pipeline with Kafka, by splitting ingestion from transformation (kube enrichment, derived metrics, ...).
+- Kafka (`spec.kafka`): when enabled, integrate the flow collection pipeline with Kafka, by splitting ingestion from transformation (kube enrichment, derived metrics, ...).
+Kafka can provide better scalability, resiliency and high availability ([view more details](https://www.redhat.com/en/topics/integration/what-is-apache-kafka)).
 Assumes Kafka is already deployed and a topic is created.
 For convenience, we provide a quick deployment using [strimzi](https://strimzi.io/): run `make deploy-kafka` from the repository.

 ## Development & building from sources